mvdctop/mdc-docs/docs/configuration.md

 * 5.Scrape and rename in place
 Generate the NFO file directly in the folder where the video is located, download the two cover images, and rename the video file to `Video name.Year.Suffix name`

+## Organize mode
+The organize mode determines how the movie file is handled in order to move it to the target directory or create an association with the original file

+### Move
+In this mode, the movie file is moved from the original location to the target directory.
+This means that the original file will no longer remain in its initial directory, but will be managed in the new location

+### Soft link
+The soft link mode creates a shortcut to the original movie file in the target directory, and the file itself remains in the original location

+### Hard link
+**The file and the linked file must be in the same partition or file system** Hard links are file system-level links, and multiple hard links actually point to the same physical file data blocks

+### Create strm file
+This mode creates a `.strm` file in the target directory, which is a simple text file containing the path information of the original movie file

 ## Download Missing Images Only
 Applicable to `3.Update existing NFO and Images` in the main running mode.
 Only the missing images will be downloaded, and existing images won't be overwritten again.